nozhanb/landCoverClassification/README.md

 ### 2.4 Test Data Set

 Test set preparation process is similar to the training set preparation process with the exception that there is no class column as we are going to predict the class of each pixel based on the given pixel values (see 2.3 for more details on data set preparation process).
-The image used for test set preparation is stored in the ___testImage___ directory under the ___trainingModel___ directory (see section 3).
+The image used for test set preparation is stored in the ___testImage___ directory under the ___trainingModel___ directory (see ___sec.___ 3 for more details).

 ## 3. Land Cover Classification Repository Tree